drduh/YubiKey-Guide/README.md

 ```

 > [!IMPORTANT]
-> The exported `.key` files contain private key material.
-Anyone with access to them and the Certify passphrase has full control of the identity.
+> The exported `.key` files contain secret keys.
+Anyone who obtains these files and the Certify key passphrase can create Subkeys and sign or decrypt data encrypted to those keys.

 Create a backup on encrypted storage to be kept offline in a secure and durable location.